-Do you want to attend a practical GDPR workshop either on the Internet or in your city?
+Do you want to attend a practical GDPR workshop, GDPR conference or GDPR webinar either on the internet or in your city?
 Global data protection regulation around the world is in a state of flux – there have been several major recent developments.
 These are fundamental changes that affect your compliance efforts, how you process personal data and the risks you face.
 Change is never easy, but you simply can’t ignore these developments.

 - Get an overview of these complex laws and know what practical action to take.

 - Get up-to-speed quickly and be up-to-date with the latest developments regards data protection compliance.

 - Understand the impact on your organisation.